 In 2017 a report published by Mathew Taylor outlined 53 proposals to the government on improving the modern working practices.
 The Good Work Plan was a response by the government to the suggestions which was published in 2018 and set out the changes that will be implemented.
 The changes affect England, Wales and Scotland.

-Workers; including zero-hour workers and casual workers will have the legal right to received written statement of main terms and conditions.
+Workers; including zero-hour workers and casual workers will have the legal right to receive written statement of main terms and conditions.
 The statement must be specific to the workers arrangements.

 In addition to the above, the written statement of main terms and conditions will also need to include the following:

-The pay reference period will be increasing from 12 weeks to 52 weeks, or for employees with less than 52 weeks service, the total number of weeks they have worked.
-This will be a fairer approach for employees with variable hours, as their holiday pay will reflect their working hours across the year, thus preventing them from getting varied pay during ‘high’ or ‘low’ season.
+The pay reference period has increased from 12 weeks to 52 weeks, or for Employees with less than 52 weeks service, the total number of weeks they have worked.
+This is a fairer approach for employees with variable hours, as their holiday pay will reflect their working hours across the year, thus preventing them from getting varied pay during ‘high’ or ‘low’ season.

 To calculate how much annual leave an employee is entitled to over a 52-week average period, the following method applies.

 However, where weeks in which no pay has been received, this will not be counted towards the 52-week average.

 Employees who do not have regular working hours have the right to request a more stable contract after 26 weeks continuous service.
 Individuals can request a more fixed working pattern with a guaranteed number of hours.

 Employers taking tips from Employees is banned.
 Many workers especially in the Hospitality sector earn the national minimum wage, this provides them with an additional financial benefit.
 The consumers are reassured that their reward has gone to the staff as intended.